 1. Introduction

-Raw crystallographic data, which are obtained from experiment or theoretical modeling, contain no information on the crystal structure connectivity.
-However, this information, which should describe all kinds of interatomic bonding, is crucial for many tasks of crystal chemistry and materials science, such as classification, comparative analysis, modeling of crystal growth and assembling, as well as search for correlations between crystal composition, structure and properties.
-Similar to molecular graphs, which are widespread in organic chemistry, crystal structure can be represented as a three-periodic graph, which is usually called net (Delgado-Friedrichs & O’Keeffe, 2005; Delgado-Friedrichs et al., 2005).
+Raw crystallographic data obtained from experiment or theoretical modeling contain no information on the crystal structure connectivity.
+However, this information, which might describe all sorts of interatomic bonding, is crucial for many tasks of crystal chemistry and materials science, such as classification, comparative analysis, modeling of crystal growth and assembling, as well as search for correlations between crystal composition, structure and properties.
+Similar to molecular graphs, which are widespread in organic chemistry, crystal structure can be represented as a three-periodic graph, which is usually called a net (Delgado-Friedrichs & O’Keeffe, 2005; Delgado-Friedrichs et al., 2005).
 Unlike molecular graphs, nets are infinite and require special methods of description.
-This description becomes more and more common in routine crystal structure determinations and usually follows the standard crystallographic description.
-Many topological descriptors were proposed for nets, and all of them can be determined from the initial crystallographic data with rigorous algorithms.
-The software, where these algorithms are implemented (Delgado-Friedrichs & O’Keeffe, 2003; Blatov et al., 2014), makes topological analysis available for a broad crystallographic community and has already led to developing special databases (O'Keeffe et al., 2008; Blatov et al., 2014) that collect the topological parameters of crystal structures.
-This requires an extension of the CIF format to make it capable to store the full topological information, which describes the crystal architecture at different levels of its organization.
+Such descriptions have become increasingly common in routine crystal structure determinations.
+Many topological descriptors have been proposed for nets, all of which can be determined from the initial crystallographic data using algorithms.
+Software implementing these algorithms (Delgado-Friedrichs & O’Keeffe, 2003; Blatov et al., 2014) has made topological analysis available for the general crystallographic community and has already led to the development of special databases (O'Keeffe et al., 2008; Blatov et al., 2014) that collect the topological parameters of crystal structures.
+This work has been facilitated by an extension of the CIF format that make it possible to store topological information along with a crystal structure that describes the crystal architecture at different levels of organization.

-Although the core CIF dictionary contains some topological information in the CHEMICAL_CONN category, this information is limited to representation of separate organic molecules and does not cover the whole topological pattern of a crystal.
-Some existing CIF data items in the GEOM_BOND and GEOM_CONTACT categories can describe the crystal structure connectivity, but they have been never used for this purpose to be intended for geometrical description.
-Infinite systems of valence bonds in inorganic, metal-organic or covalent organic frameworks cannot be described by the core CIF data items.
-Furthermore there are no rules to describe a plethora of non-valence intra- or intermolecular interactions (H bonds, halogen and other specific bonds, van der Waals interactions).
+Although the core CIF dictionary contains some topological information in the CHEMICAL_CONN, GEOM_BOND, and GEOM_CONTACT categories, this information is limited and does not cover the all topological aspects of a crystal The core CIF dictionary does not have the ability to describe a plethora of non-valence intra- or intermolecular interactions (hydrogen bonds, halogen and other specific bonds, van der Waals interactions, etc.).
 Moreover, heterodesmic structures that contain polyatomic building units, such as molecules, metal complex groups, clusters, etc., can be simplified to underlying nets, which bear the general topological motif of these units, and these nets should also be formalized in an appropriate format.
 The current version of the topoCIF dictionary meets all these requirements and is intended to make the exchange of topological information on crystal structures easy for crystallographer-theorists, structural chemists, software and database developers.

 2. Dictionary design considerations

 The topoCIF dictionary contains categories for the description of connectivity and topological properties of periodic nets.
-Since the corresponding terminology is still under development, only conventional terms and descriptors defined by Delgado-Friedrichs & O’Keeffe (2005) and Blatov et al. (2010) are included into the categories; the TOPOL_REPRES_ENTANGL category has been left empty until the terminology on entanglements gains consistency.
-The categories can be divided into two groups: (i) descriptors of crystal structure connectivity and (ii) descriptors of topological properties of a periodic net.
-The descriptors of the first group can be computed directly from the initial crystallographic data; the descriptors of the second group are determined resting upon the connectivity information.
-Thus the topoCIF dictionary enables one to generate two new levels of the crystal structure description: just as a connected net without any further detailing, and as a topologically characterized object.
+Since the corresponding terminology is still under development, only conventional terms and descriptors defined by Delgado-Friedrichs & O’Keeffe (2005) and Blatov et al. (2010) are included.
+The TOPOL_REPRES_ENTANGL category has been left empty until the terminology on entanglements gains consistency.
+The categories can be divided into two groups: (i) descriptors of crystal structure connectivity, and (ii) descriptors of topological properties of a periodic net.
+The descriptors of the first group can be computed directly from the initial crystallographic data; the descriptors of the second group are determined based on that connectivity information.
+Thus, the topoCIF dictionary enables one to generate two new levels of the crystal structure description: a connected net without any further detailing and a topological description of that connected net.

 3. Classification of data definitions